 While this might seem like an awkward conversation to have, it’s important to remember that funders and program officers are our allies in the grant lifecycle.
 We ultimately have the same goal to support and better the communities in which we live and work.
 It is more valuable to act with integrity and risk taking a loss in the short term than to quietly move funds around and risk damaging your organization’s reputation for years to come.

 GPCI Competency #6: Knowledge of nationally recognized standards of ethical practice by grant developers

 Skill 6.8 Distinguish between ethical and unethical commitment, performance, and reporting of activities funded by a grant.

 Let’s Go Shopping!
 Ethics in Procurement, Part 1 by Whitney Gray, MA, GPC

-Don’t Just Write It, Cite It: Ethical Research in Grant Writing by Leah Hyman
+Don’t Just Write It, Cite It: Ethical Research in Grant Writing by Leah Hyman, GPC

-Building an Ethical Foundation for Your Funder Relationship by Emily Hampton, MPA, GPC
+Building an Ethical Foundation for Your Funder Relationship by AGS Staff